 There are two attractions at Universal Studios Singapore that many often overlook.

-Within the Fairy Godmother’s Potion Shop in the Far Far Away zone, there is a tiny Ferris wheel ride, Fairy Godmother Magic Potion Spin, suitable for really young kids.
-You can get to the ride by entering the Potion Shop from the main shop front, or you will also wind up at the Potion Shop after watching the Shrek 4D show or Donkey LIVE show.
+Within the Fairy Godmother’s Potion Shop in the Far Far Away zone, there is a tiny Ferris wheel ride, Fairy Godmother Magic Potion Spin, which is suitable for really young kids.
+You can get to the ride by entering the Potion Shop from the main shop front, or you will also wind up at the Potion Shop after watching the Shrek 4D show.

 At The Lost World, there is a rock-climbing attraction towards the rear of the land.
+This was still closed when we visited but there are indications that it may be reopening soon.
 Amber Rock Climb has three levels, Easy, Medium and Difficult.
 You admire the fossils embedded into the rock face on the way up too (assuming you aren’t too busy struggling to stay on the wall).

 11. Where to Dine At Universal Studios Singapore

 Another less-well-known dining spot in the Park is KT’s Grill at the New York area.
-This is the only full-service restaurant in the Park and the only place that serves alcoholic beverages too.
+It is a bit more pricey and usually has a full menu.
+However, it only had a special menu when we visited in September 2022.
 Interesting fact – KT’s Grill is named after the Genting Group chairman, Tan Sri Lim Kok Thay.

-For halal food at Universal Studios Singapore, head to Mel’s Drive-In at the Hollywood zone, Friar Tuck’s at Far Far Away, Oasis Spice Café at Ancient Egypt or Marty’s Casa Del Wild at the Madagascar zone.
+For halal food at Universal Studios Singapore, head to Mel’s Drive-In at the Hollywood zone and Goldilocks Fried Chicken at Far Far Away.

 12. Ponchos For Jurassic Park Rapids Adventure

 There are also drying pods outside the rides if you didn’t wear a poncho and find yourself soaked.
-Use of the drying pods is chargeable.
+The use of the drying pods is chargeable.

 13. Lockers For Battlestar Galactica and Revenge of the Mummy